 Source row at the bottom (not shown here) that we’ll have to strip out.

 But the first order of business is getting a vector of the actual file URLs to download.
 You could just copy and paste the listing, like an animal, but we are not going to do that.
-Instead, we’ll take advantage of the old-school empty-directory listing to get the file names.
+Instead, we’ll look at two ways to get the file listing programmatically.
+First, we’ll take advantage of the old-school ftp-style directory listing to get the file names.
 We’ll do this using R’s implementation of

 We open a connection to the remote folder and use

 dirlistonly flags to restrict what we get back.
 Then we read the lines recieved from the FTP server into the